solidity-labs-io/forge-proposal-simulator/docs/guides/oz-governor-proposal.md

     ```solidity
     function deploy() public override {
-        // Set Governor oz's timelock as the owner for vault and token.
+        // Set OZ Governor's timelock as the owner for vault and token.
         address owner = addresses.getAddress("GOVERNOR_OZ_TIMELOCK");

         // Deploy vault address if not already deployed and transfer ownership to timelock.